jamesthesnake/PumasDocs.jl/docs/src/basics/nca.md

 - `amtu`: the units for dosing amount.
 Defaults to no units.
 - `timeu`: the units for time.
 Defaults to no units.
-- `verbose`: When true, warnings will be thrown when the output is does not match PuMaSNCADF.
+- `verbose`: When true, warnings will be thrown when the output is does not match PumasNCADF.
 Defaults to true.